The Nginx log format and directory are generally in the configuration file

-Field Description remoteaddr The IP address of the agent. remote_user The username of the agent. request The requested URL and HTTP protocol. status The request status. bodybytessent The number of bytes (not including the size of the response header) sent to the agent.
-This variable is used with bytes_sent in modlogconfig of the Apache module. connection The connection serial number. connection_requests The number of requests received over a connection. msec The log write time, measured in seconds and precise to milliseconds. pipe Whether requests are sent through the HTTP pipeline.
+Field name Description remoteaddr The IP address of the client. remote_user The username of the client. request The requested URL and HTTP protocol. status The request status. bodybytessent The number of bytes (not including the size of the response header) sent to the client.
+The total number of bytes for this variable is the same as that sent to the client by bytes_sent in modlogconfig of the Apache module. connection The connection serial number. connection_requests The number of requests received by using a connection. msec The log write time, which is measured in seconds and precise to milliseconds. pipe Whether or not requests are sent by using the HTTP pipeline.

-pindicates requests are sent through the HTTP pipeline.
+pindicates requests are sent by using the HTTP pipeline.
+Otherwise, the value is

-httpreferer The webpage link from which access is directed. “http_user_agent” Information about the agent’s browser. http_user_agent must be enclosed by double quotation marks. requestlength The length of a request, including the request line, request header, and request body. request_time The request processing time, which is measured in seconds and precise to milliseconds.
-The time starts when the first byte is sent to the agent and ends when the logs are written after the last character is sent to the agent. [$time_local] The local time when the general log format is applied.
+httpreferer The Web page link from which the access is directed. “http_user_agent” Information about the browser on the client. http_user_agent must be enclosed in double quotation marks. requestlength The length of a request, including the request line, request header, and request body. request_time The request processing time, which is measured in seconds and precise to milliseconds.
+The time starts when the first byte is sent to the client and ends when the logs are written after the last character is sent to the client. [$time_local] The local time in the general log format.
 This variable must be enclosed in brackets.

 192.168.1.2 - - [10/Jul/2015:15:51:09 +0800] "GET /ubuntu.iso HTTP/1.0" 0.000 129 404 168 "-" "Wget/1.11.4 Red Hat modified"

-Enter the sample log, and open Extract Field.
+Enter the log sample and turn on the Extract Field switch.

-After replacing, click Validate.
+Click Validate after modifying the regular expression.
 If the regular expression is correct, extracted results are displayed.
-Manually adjust the regular expression if it is incorrect.
+Adjust the regular expression if any errors exist.